skiprox/peer-workshop-of/README.md

 In this workshop we will teach the shader openFrameworks pipeline.
 This will include:

-* How versioning works (and what different versions offer)
+* How openGL versioning works in openFrameworks (and what different versions offer)
+	* This is a warning because different versions use different keywords to the same things.
+We are going to use *BLANK*
 * Built in variables available to shaders in openFrameworks
 	* uniform mat4 modelViewMatrix;
 	* uniform mat4 projectionMatrix;